Awongcl/PID_Controlled_PSU/README.md

 ### Approach
 If we are able to use LM2596 or LDO's to step down voltage, why do we need this project?
 The main reason is limit current limit feature.
-Also, if we use LDO, is not efficient.

 Thus, my approach is using switch mode buck converter with feed back current and voltage.<br/>
 BY controlling the duty cycle of a PWM signal, any voltage within our range can be achieved.<br />
-Example 10V input:
+Example for 10V input:
 1. 50%dc, Average = 5V
 2. 10%dc, Average = 1V
 3. 90%dc, Average = 9V<br/>